 Participants will learn to:

 The content of this online CE course does not focus exclusively on any specific proprietary product or service.
 Presenter financial and non-financial disclosures may be found in the Presenter & Disclosures area.

 Videofluorographic swallow studies streamed online with downloadable handout discussing each swallow study.

-Joan C. Arvedson, PhD, CCC-SLP, BC-NCD, BCS-S, is a leading expert and international lecturer on feeding and swallowing disorders in infants and children.
+Joan C. Arvedson, PhD, CCC-SLP, BCS-S, ASHA Fellow, is a leading expert and international lecturer on feeding and swallowing disorders in infants and children.
 She is Coordinator of Feeding and Swallowing Services at the Children's Hospital of Wisconsin in Milwaukee.
 She is also a Clinical Professor in the Division of Gastroenterology, Department of Pediatrics, at the Medical College of Wisconsin.
-Dr. Arvedson has three books in publication: Interpretation of Videofluoroscopic Swallow Studies of Infants and Children; Pediatric Swallowing and Feeding: Assessment and Management, 2nd Edition (with L. Brodsky, MD); and Pediatric Videofluoroscopic Swallow Studies: A Professional Manual with Caregiver Guidelines (with M. Lefton-Greif, PhD).
+Dr. Arvedson has three books in publication: Interpretation of Videofluoroscopic Swallow Studies of Infants and Children; Pediatric Swallowing and Feeding: Assessment and Management, 3rd Edition to be published at the end of 2017 (with L. Brodsky & M. Lefton-Greif); and Pediatric Videofluoroscopic Swallow Studies: A Professional Manual with Caregiver Guidelines (with M. Lefton-Greif, PhD).

 Financial — Joan Arvedson is the author of online CE courses sponsored by Northern Speech Services; receives royalty payments.